 - Donde, 37–39 Honor Oak Park, Honor Oak, SE23 1DZ.
 Nearest train: Honor Oak (overground and National Rail).
 For more information, visit the Donde website.

 For a list of all Metro Girl’s bar and restaurant reviews, click here.

-Posted on 11 January 2014, in Grub, London and tagged Donde restaurant, eating, Honor Oak, london, restaurants, spanish, tapas.
+Posted on 11 Jan 2014, in Grub, London and tagged eating, Honor Oak, London, spanish.
 Bookmark the permalink.
 Comments Off on Donde review: Eat tapas the way it’s supposed to be eaten in this relaxed restaurant.